unraid/docs/docs/unraid-os/troubleshooting/diagnostics/capture-diagnostics-and-logs.md

 ### Choosing the right logging method

-Go to **Settings > Syslog Server** to set up persistent logging.
+Go to ***Settings → Syslog Server*** to set up persistent logging.
 Each method has advantages and disadvantages:

 | Method               | Pros                                      | Cons                                      | Best for                                  |
 |----------------------|-------------------------------------------|-------------------------------------------|-------------------------------------------|